-This is the second semester course of a two-semester sequence covering the basic principles and concepts of chemistry, with emphasis on chemical calculations.
-Inorganic chemistry is stressed, and the material includes a discussion of thermodynamics, reactive kinetics, equilibria, electro-chemistry, and a detailed study of the chemistry of selected elements.
-There is a brief introduction to organic, biological, and nuclear chemistry.
-The laboratory part of the course complements the lectures, and includes half a semester of ion properties and qualitative analysis.
+This is the second course of a two-semester sequence covering the basic principles and concepts of chemistry with emphasis on chemical calculation.
+Inorganic chemistry is stressed and the material includes a discussion of thermodynamics, reaction kinetics, equilibria, electro-chemistry and a detailed study of the chemistry of selected elements.
+There is a brief introduction to organic, biological and nuclear chemistry.
+The laboratory part of the course complements the lectures and includes ion properties and qualitative analysis.